YevShch/musicians/README.md

 # muicians
- A school project for my assignments for a "Musicians and bands" in JavaScript
+ A school project for my assignments for the "Musicians and bands" in JavaScript